The Future is Flowing: Novel seawater Purification Techniques Research

 • Increased efficiency: Technologies like forward osmosis promise higher water recovery rates and improved overall process efficiency.

-• Potential for scalability: Certain methods, like membrane distillation and solar-powered desalination, have high potential to be scaled up for large-scale water production.
+• Potential for scalability: Certain methods, like advanced membrane systems with pretreatment systems utilizing innovative bio-organic flocculants like Zeoturb and catalytic technologies like GCAT.
+These methods along with nuclear powered desalination, have high potential to be scaled up for large-scale water production.

 • Integration with renewables: Novel approaches are better suited to harness renewable energy sources, leading to more sustainable desalination.